-Grievance hearings shall be closed to the public unless a party requests that they be open, the other party agrees, and the hearing panel determines that an open hearing will not prejudice the interests of any of the parties to the grievance.
-Where an open hearing is requested on the mutual consent of the parties but such request is denied, the specific reasons for denial shall be stated in the record.
-In any closed grievance hearing the parties shall have the right to choose and to have present not more than three persons each designated by them as observers.
+Grievance hearings will be closed to the public unless a party requests that they be open, the other party agrees, and the hearing panel determines that an open hearing will not prejudice the interests of any of the parties to the grievance.
+Where an open hearing is requested on the mutual consent of the parties but such request is denied, the specific reason(s) for denial will be stated in the record.
+In any closed grievance hearing the parties will have the right to choose and to have present not more than three (3) persons each designated by them as observers.

-Record.
+2.7.6.6 Hearing Record.

-The chair of the hearing panel will be responsible for seeing that a taped record of the hearing is taken.
-If a written record is desired by either party to the grievance, the parties will share equally in the cost of the transcription.
+The recording of the hearing or hearings will be made by the president’s office and, upon request, a written copy will be made available to the grievant.

-Burden of proof.
+2.7.6.7 Burden of proof.

-The burden of proof that adequate cause for grievance exists rests with the faculty member and shall be satisfied only by a preponderance of the evidence in the record considered as a whole.
+The burden of proof that adequate cause for grievance exists rests with the faculty member and will be satisfied only by a preponderance of the evidence in the record considered as a whole.

-The grievance hearing panel will not be bound by strict rules of evidence, and may admit any evidence which is of probative value in determining the issues involved.
+The hearing panel will not be bound by strict rules of evidence and may admit any evidence which is of probative value in determining the issues involved.
 Every possible effort will be made to obtain the most reliable evidence available.

-The findings of fact and the recommendation will be based solely on the hearing record.
+The findings of fact and the recommendation of the hearing panel will be based solely on the hearing record.

-Publicity.
+2.7.6.8 Publicity.

-Except for such simple pronouncements as may be required covering the time of the hearing and similar matters, public statements and publicity about the grievance by either party will be avoided as far as possible until the proceedings have been completed.
+Except for simple pronouncements as may be required that state the time of the hearing and similar matters, public statements and publicity about the grievance by all parties and persons involved or present will be avoided as far as possible until the proceedings have been completed.

-Deliberations.
+2.7.6.9 Deliberations.

-Hearing panel deliberations and voting shall be conducted in closed sessions from which all other persons are excluded.
-Upon request of any member of the hearing panel, votes shall be taken by secret ballot.
-A simple majority of members shall be required for recommendations.
-The chair shall be entitled to vote on all questions.
+Hearing panel deliberations and voting will be conducted in closed sessions from which all other persons are excluded.
+Upon request of any member of the hearing panel, votes will be taken by secret ballot.
+A simple majority of members will be required for recommendations.
+The chair will be entitled to vote on all questions.

-Recommendation of the hearing panel.
+2.7.6.10 Recommendation of the hearing panel.

-In its finding, the hearing panel will determine only whether the grievance is valid or not valid; that is, whether or not there has been arbitrary or capricious conduct, violations of legal, constitutional, or statutory rights, or violations of these policies or other adopted policies and procedures.
+In its finding, the hearing panel will determine only whether the grievance is valid or not valid; that is, whether or not there has been (a) arbitrary or capricious conduct, (b) violations of legal, constitutional, or statutory rights, or (c) violations of university policies and procedures.

-The determination of the hearing panel shall be binding on the Academic Freedom and Tenure Committee as a whole.
-A hearing panel shall submit a written report and recommendation to the president within 20 days of the hearing.
-A copy of the hearing panel’s report shall be forwarded to both parties to the grievance.
+The determination of the hearing panel will be binding on the AFT Committee as a whole.
+The hearing panel will submit a written report and recommendation to the president within twenty (20) days of the hearing.
+A copy of the hearing panel’s report will be forwarded to all parties to the grievance.

-Presidential review and recommendation.
+2.7.6.11 Presidential review and recommendation.

-The president shall review the report and recommendation of the hearing panel and notify the parties to the grievance of his/her decision within 10 days.
+The president will review the report and recommendation of the hearing panel and notify the parties to the grievance of their decision within ten (10) days of receipt of the hearing panel’s report.

 The decision of the president is final.

-407.6 NON-RENEWAL

-Definition of Non-Renewal
+410.2.8 NONRENEWAL

-Non-renewal is the ending of employment of tenure-eligible or term appointment faculty, other than by dismissal (Policy 407.2.1.(5 SANCTIONS – Authorized Sanctions - Dissmissal)) or by termination (Policy 406.2.3(2)).
-When non-renewal occurs at the end of the pre-tenure probationary period for tenure-eligible faculty (Policy 405.1.4), it is a denial of tenure.
+Nonrenewal is the ending of employment of tenure-eligible or term appointment faculty, other than by dismissal for cause (Policy 410.2.4.5 Authorized Sanctions) or by termination (Policy 406.2.3.2 Program Discontinuation for Academic Reasons – Termination; Reduction in Status – Definition of a termination and reduction in status).
+When nonrenewal occurs at the end of the pre-tenure probationary period for tenure-eligible faculty (Policy 405.1.4 TENURE: INTRODUCTION, RIGHTS CONFERRED, ELIGIBILITY, PRE-TENURE PROBATIONARY PERIOD – Pre-tenure Probationary Period), it is a denial of tenure.